ErikGraciosa/career-track-readings/aboutMe-bulletpoints.md

 ## Basic Intro, who are you?
 (Basically saying 'I am ready to talk about these things, you should ask me about them, add whatever other high level topics you want to talk about here)
 - "Currently engineering fullstack javascript appilcations using:
-  -React
+  - React
-  -Express
+  - Express
-  -NodeJS
+  - NodeJS
-  -PostgresSQL
+  - PostgresSQL

 ## What do you want?
 # More that I want this job, why do you want this job?
--Interested in joining dev team and focusing on details of technical problems and troubleshooting vs previous work of coordinating resources and setting up logistics and repetitive work.
+- Interested in joining dev team and focusing on details of technical problems and troubleshooting vs previous work of coordinating resources and setting up logistics and repetitive work.

 ## Relate it back to an experience.
-# -I did ____fill in the blank____, it relates to code ____fill in the blank_____.
+ - I did ____fill in the blank____, it relates to code ____fill in the blank_____.
 And that is why I am a good coder.

 For me this was debugging factory equipment and describing broken stuff that I fixed and then telling a brief story of how to find exactly what is broken and fixing it then.